Wednesday April 15th

 3 presenters share a topic they are NERDY about while the audience shares a drink.

-So come for the facts, stay for the banter, and leave with at least three new niche obsessions and an urge to question free will, download DOOM, or start preparing for first contact.
+So come for the facts, stay for the banter, and leave with at least three new niche obsessions and an urge to plant bee-friendly flowers, rewatch every zombie movie ever made, or stare suspiciously at the nearest footpath.

 Be there.
 Be Square